bdunnette/tryton-admin-manual/index.rst

 Tab Access Permissions
 ^^^^^^^^^^^^^^^^^^^^^^

-Under Groups click on the +Add button and select the groups to which the user will belong.
+Under Groups click on the *Add* button and select the groups to which the user will belong.
 Select existing groups or create a new one.

-Under Rules click on the +Add button to add a rule.
+Under Rules click on the *Add* button to add a rule.
 With a rule you can manage in detail what kind of access a user has on the different modules/fields.
 Click on the New button and you get the Record rules screen.